 So … an unprecedented event in world history has forced most of (if not your entire office) to work remotely from home – but how exactly are you going to do that?
 This is a question many industries now find themselves scrambling to answer in the wake of the COVID-19, also known as novel coronavirus, pandemic.
-But have no fear, fellow professional – there are a bevy of resources you can utilize to keep your office team together even when they are at least 6 feet apart – as good social distancing recommends.
+But have no fear, fellow professional – there are a bevy of remote work tools you can utilize to keep your office team together even when they are at least 6 feet apart – as good social distancing recommends.

 Here are some of the top tools you can use to make working remotely feel like just another day at the office.